New curved Kakeya estimates

 \end{example} By $1$-flatness, the curves in the hairbrush from $\phi_{\rm{worst}}$ organize themselves into disjoint $\delta \times \delta^{1/2} \times 1$ grains.
 However the direction-separated curves can fail the Wolff axioms, which distinguishes the hairbrush from $\phi_{\rm{worst}}$ from the straight hairbrush in Example \ref{ex: straight hairbrush}.
 It is also not difficult to see that $\mathcal C(\phi_{\rm{worst}})$ is equivalent to a family of lines (which do \emph{not} satisfy the Wolff axioms), which is another explanation for why the hairbrushes are planey and 1-flat.

 In row 6, we remark on an interesting structural property of hairbrushes arising from $\phi$ satisfying Bourgain's condition.

 If $\phi$ is in the normal form \eqref{eq: normal form}, then $\ell_{0,0}$ is the $t$-axis.
 The 3-parameter family of hairbrush curves with defining function $X(\xi,\theta,t)$ is given implicitly by

 A calculation shows that $X$ is $1$-flat.
 That is, the curves in a hairbrush organize themselves into disjoint $\delta \times \delta^{1/2} \times 1$ grains.
+This follows from the local straightening result \cite[Theorem 1.8]{nadjimzadah2025bourgainsconditionstickykakeya}.
 The curves also satisfy the Wolff axioms in a grain, so these ``Bourgain hairbrushes'' share many properties with straight hairbrushes.
-However the hairbrushes from Example \ref{example: tan example} turn out to be $\Omega(1)$-coney at various points, and the classical hairbrush structure does not hold on $\delta \times 1 \times 1$ grains.
-Since the coniness condition is diffeomorphism-invariant, this is a quick way to see that the family of curves $\mathcal C(\phi_{\tan})$ is not equivalent to a family of lines.
-These complications demonstrate the complexity of examples satisfying Bourgain's condition.
-The calculations and their consequences will appear in future work.
+However the hairbrushes from Example \ref{example: tan example} turn out to be $\Omega(1)$-coney at various points (which is contained in the proof of \cite[Proposition 1.24]{nadjimzadah2025bourgainsconditionstickykakeya}), and the classical hairbrush structure does not hold on $\delta \times 1 \times 1$ grains.
+These complications begin to demonstrate the complexity of examples satisfying Bourgain's condition.